Historical Markers in Montezuma County, Colorado

 Montezuma County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Montezuma County, Colorado.
+This timeline provides a concise overview of the key events in the history of Montezuma County, Colorado.

 - 1883 - Montezuma County is established as one of the original 17 counties of Colorado.